University of California

 Open Enrollment

-Download the Open Enrollment packet for California retirees
+Download the Open Enrollment brochure for California retirees

 Download the Open Enrollment booklet for retirees outside California